 Here’s another quote on being OK with failure, this time from media mogul Arianna Huffington.
 It’s so important to understand that you’ll make mistakes not only in your first few months on the job but throughout your entire career.
 Embrace your mistakes, and recognize it as one of the sure ways you can improve.

 A year from now you may wish you had started today. – Karen Lamb

 Now that you have the job, you might be tempted to play it safe for a while.
 But as author Karen Lamb once said, a year from now you might look back and wish you had kept up with things like networking or professional development.
 If you want to learn a new skill that could help you progress at work, don’t wait to start to learn it.
 If you want to expand your network for when you decide to go for a promotion, don’t wait until a few months before to start reaching out.

 Success is the sum of small efforts, repeated day-in and day-out. – Robert Collier

 Any job, but especially an entry-level role, may come with a set of day-to-day, seemingly mundane tasks.
 While these tasks can occasionally feel draining, self-help author Robert Collier reminds us that it’s important to remember that those tasks are likely essential to the larger success of an organization.

 Don’t watch the clock; do what it does.
 Keep going. – Sam Levenson

-As you settle into your new job, don’t get discouraged by long days or weeks that seem to stretch forever.
+As you settle into your new internship or job, don’t get discouraged by long days or weeks that seem to stretch forever.
 Sam Levenson, an American humorist, gave a piece of advice that applies to anyone with a career, but is especially important to remember in the early days.
 If you ever feel bogged down and find yourself watching the clock count down to the end of the day, focus on doing what you do best and keep pushing forward.

 Are you a student looking for awesome entry-level jobs and internships?
 Sign up for a RippleMatch account here and get matched with exciting opportunities from top companies.